MarkWithall/markwithall.github.com/_posts/2015-05-03-fluent-apis-and-the-law-of-demeter.md

 }
 {% endhighlight %}

 Here there are in fact fewer dots used than in the legal example above.
-However, we are reaching through into the details of the `ILocation` interface (accessing the `DepartureTime` property that the Law of Demeter says we shouldn’t know about).
+However, we are reaching through into the details of the `IStop` interface (accessing the `DepartureTime` property that the Law of Demeter says we shouldn’t know about).

 As we have shown above, it is perfectly possible to comply with the Law of Demeter whilst using fluent APIs but it is necessary to be careful when doing so.